Apply a theme to your typeform

 - A background image (optional), including brightness and scaling configuration.

-Create your own themes
+Create your own custom themes

-To create your own themes, follow these steps:
+To create custom themes, follow these steps:

 3. Select a font for your theme from the drop-down list.
 You can learn more about fonts in Typeform here.